 Congratulations!
-You just ate all the garlic in Asia and now your breath smells like feet.
-Nice work.
+You just ate all the garlic in the Eastern Hemisphere and now your breath smells like feet.
 Ah, who am I kidding?
 Your breath actually smells pretty darn good.
 At least to you.
-If you didn’t like the taste and smell of the stuff, you wouldn’t have eaten it.
-Unfortunately, though, not everyone feels the same about garlic as you do.
-And just because you love the stuff does not necessarily mean you want to smell like it for the rest of the weekend, especially if you’re planning on going out and hoping to get some action.
+If you didn’t like the taste or smell of garlic, you wouldn’t have eaten it.
+Unfortunately, though, not everyone feels the same as you do.
+And just because you love the stuff does not necessarily mean you want to smell like it for the rest of the weekend, especially if you’re hoping to get some action.
 Or maybe you’ve got a meeting with clients and don’t want to offend anyone.
 There are a billion and a half different social scenarios that you would want fresh breath for.
-The point is you have garlic breath and you want it gone.
+The point is you want to get rid of garlic breath.

 So what is it about garlic breath that makes it so ridiculously hard to get rid of?
 Well, I’m glad you asked.
 Besides the obvious, yet deliciously pungent aroma of garlic, you have to deal with this really cool gas found in garlic cloves called allyl methyl sulfide, or AMS.
 Notice the “sulfide” part?
 That’s the giveaway.
 Turns out sulfurous gases don’t smell very good.
 Who knew?
 On top of that, your body can’t metabolize AMS, so it is absorbed by the bloodstream, taken to your lungs, and slowly expelled from your body over the next two or three days (up to 72 hours) through your breath.
 Now you can see why getting rid of garlic breath can be so difficult.
 While the only true way to cure garlic breath is to give it time, there are a number of things you can do and take to lessen bad breath from garlic.

 Best Ways to Get Rid of Garlic Breath